SP fears BJP will bring back three farm laws after assembly polls | Politics

 - India

+Both Mishra and Maharaj told reporters on Saturday that the laws could be brought again, if needed.

+Prime Minister Narendra Modi had on Friday announced that the Centre would repeal the farm laws after the nearly year-long agitation by a section of farmers, mostly from Punjab, Haryana and Uttar Pradesh.

-Farmer leaders said the protesters will stay put at border areas of Delhi until the Centre formally repeals these laws in Parliament and indicated their stir for a statutory guarantee of MSP and withdrawal of the Electricity Amendment Bill will continue.
+Farmer leaders said the protesters will stay put at border areas of Delhi until the Centre formally repeals the laws in parliament, and indicated that their stir for a statutory guarantee of minimum support price (MSP) and withdrawal of the Electricity Amendment Bill will continue.

+Upping the ante against the BJP, general secretary of UP Congress Committee Sharad Misraa told PTI, ''I am of the view that the Centre is on backfoot, and owing to the strength of the opposition and pressure of the farmers' protest, the government announced the repealing of the three farm laws.

+“It was done unwillingly and the intention is malafide.
+There is every possibility that something will be done by the government to bring back the farm laws, may be in other forms.
+But, that will also be strongly opposed,” he said.

-Mishra on Saturday said in Bhadohi that efforts were made to make the farmers understand the provisions of the farm laws and positive aspects, but the farmers were demanding the withdrawal of the three farm laws and were protesting against them.
-Eventually, the government felt that the laws be withdrawn, and if there is a need to make the laws again, it will be done.
+Mishra on Saturday said in Bhadohi that efforts were made to make the farmers understand the provisions of the farm laws, and positive aspects, but the farmers were demanding the withdrawal of the three farm laws and were protesting against them.
+Eventually, the government felt that the laws be withdrawn, and if there was a need to make the laws again, it would be done, he said.

-''The farmers were continuously demanding that the farm laws be withdrawn, and it was done in a very civilized manner.
+''The farmers were continuously demanding that the farm laws be withdrawn, and it was done in a very civilised manner.
 It is a good step and appropriate decision,'' Mishra said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)